Kingdom Come: Deliverance II: Post-launch content

 On 16 January 2025, Warhorse Studios revealed a DLC roadmap.
 After launch, the game would receive free improvements such as a barber feature, hardcore mode and horse racing.
 This would be followed along by additional paid DLC content Brushes with Death, Legacy of the Forge and Mysteria Ecclesiae over the course of 2025.
-The paid DLC would be included in an expansion pass called "Shields of Seasons Passing."
+The paid DLC were included in an expansion pass called "Shields of Seasons Passing."
+On November 12, 2025, Warhorse released the Kingdom Come: Deliverance 2 – Royal Edition, which bundled the main game and all updates and DLC packs.
+A port of Royal Edition for Nintendo Switch 2 was announced in September 2026 on Nintendo Direct and is scheduled to release in 2027.

 Reception

 Kingdom Come: Deliverance II received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
-OpenCritic determined that 96% of critics recommended the game.
+OpenCritic reported that 95% of critics recommended the game.
 Critics praised Kingdom Come: Deliverance II for its immersive open-world, role-playing game mechanics, and story.

 Joshua Wolens of PC Gamer likened Kingdom Come: Deliverance II to other "system-heavy" games such as The Elder Scrolls III: Morrowind, stating that the game is a "ludicrously ambitious and peculiar thing that somehow fulfills its ambition and peculiarity."
 Wolens praised the game for its varied plot lines and activities, allowing the player to play as a soldier, spy, gambler or blacksmith.

 Reviewers noted that the game performed to a high level of optimization on release, with few noticeable bugs or technical issues.
-Brendan Lowry of Windows Central stated that "what Warhorse has built here undoubtedly stands tall as one of the most visually impressive games ever developed."
+Brendan Lowry of Windows Central stated that "what Warhorse has built here undoubtedly stands tall as one of the most visually impressive games ever developed, rich with the finest details, stunning naturalistic lighting, and what seem like impossible draw distances."

-Some gamers vocally objected to the inclusion of expanded same sex options for Henry, and the inclusion of a black character.
+Some players vocally objected to the inclusion of expanded same sex romance options for Henry, and the inclusion of a black character.
 PR manager Tobias Stolz-Zwilling stated that he felt "fed up" with being caught in the culture war, emphasising that the studio's goal was to create a "rich, immersive historically accurate experience."

 In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.